MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption/configure-pde-in-intune.md

 # Configure Personal Data Encryption (PDE) policies in Intune

-The various required and recommended polices needed for Personal Data Encryption (PDE) can be configured in Intune.
-The following links for both required and recommended policies contain step by step instruction son how to configure these policies in Intune.
+The various required and recommended policies needed for Personal Data Encryption (PDE) can be configured in Intune.
+The following links for both required and recommended policies contain step by step instructions on how to configure these policies in Intune.

 ## Required prerequisites